Master of Learning and Teaching in Higher Education

 - EDUC5013 Leadership in Learning and Teaching in Higher Education

-Plus one course from existing postgraduate offering within the University (with approval of the Program Coordinator).
+Plus one subject from existing postgraduate offering within the University (with approval of the Program Coordinator).
 This program is only offered part-time.

-To be eligible for the award of Master of Learning and Teaching in Higher Education students must complete a minimum of 300 Units of Credit chosen from the courses listed in the Recommended Study Pattern, comprising:
+To be eligible for the award of Master of Learning and Teaching in Higher Education students must complete a minimum of 12 subjects chosen from the subjects listed in the Recommended Study Pattern, comprising:

 You can apply direct through Open Universities Australia.